 - We provide the ability to be reviewed by the same staff – enabling consistency of care

-- Patients can be seen in a variety of settings – both in clinical areas or in their own home when needed
+- Patients can be seen in a variety of settings – both in clinical areas or in their own home if the patient is deemed housebound.

 - EOL can collect pads from Monday to Friday 8-5pm from Kendray